Spain Cruise Holidays

 Spain Cruise Holiday Highlights

 Nestled in the spectacular Costa Brava coastline, Alicante boasts year-round sunshine, some lovely beaches, a charming Old Town and an elegant waterfront promenade.
 The cosmopolitan Catalonian capital has much to offer, day and night.
 Stroll up the famous Las Ramblas, sample some world-leading cuisine or soak up the sun on one of the many city beaches.
-Much more than just a gateway to the Costa del Sol, this ancient city of Malaga has reinvented itself as a cultural and gastronomic gem, thanks to a sparkling new waterfront area, a thriving art scene, and some fantastic bars and restaurants.
+Much more than just a gateway to the Costa del Sol, this ancient city of Malaga has reinvented itself as a cultural and gastronomic gem on the Mediterranean coast of Spain, thanks to a sparkling new waterfront area, a thriving art scene, and some fantastic bars and restaurants.
 Valencia, Spain’s third city, is a wonderful blend of historic and modern architecture, from the Gothic buildings of the old city to the stunning contemporary City of Arts and Sciences.
 And there’s no shortage of culture and cuisine on offer, too.

 Reasons to visit Spain on a cruise holiday

 Explore Spain on a Mediterranean Cruise Holiday

 When choosing a holiday destination, it can be difficult to decide between a cultural city escape or a relaxing beach break.
 But who says it has to be one or the other?
 Many cities in the Med boast beautiful beaches that offer a retreat from the bustling urban life that lies just beyond the sand.